 Happy Mother’s Day!
 As the mom to a child with hearing loss, you’re no stranger to the ups and downs of the journey toward listening and speaking.
 Remember - because of your support, your child can learn to listen and talk like their hearing friends, putting them on a path to all sorts of future success!
 Today we want to recognize all the mothers who have done what it takes to make LSL dreams come true for their children.

 The news that your child is deaf or hard of hearing can be devastating.
-Although every mother reacts differently, common responses to grief include sadness, guilt, isolation, anger and fear of a loss of dreams that may go unfulfilled.
-Amidst these feelings, you might question your vision for a ‘normal’ life for your child that includes hearing your voice, listening to music, attending mainstreamed school, participating in sports, going to college, having healthy social relationships, the list goes on and on.
+Although every mother reacts differently, common responses to grief include sadness, guilt, isolation, anger, and fear of a loss of dreams that may go unfulfilled.
+Amidst these feelings, you might question your vision for a ‘normal’ life for your child that includes hearing your voice, listening to music, attending mainstream school, participating in sports, going to college, having healthy social relationships, the list goes on and on.